The Inn Past & Present

 The Swift Family Moves In

-Captain Frank Swift and his wife Mary then purchased the home and owned it for 20 years.
-They kept it much as it was, with the original molding, pumpkin pine flooring and bee-hive oven still in place.
+Captain Frank Swift and his wife, Mary then purchased the home and owned it for 20 years.
+They kept it much as it was, with the original molding, pumpkin pine flooring and beehive oven still in place.
 While living in the home, Captain Swift started Maine Windjammer Cruises, repurposing old cargo schooners and using them for passenger travel.
 He is credited with being the founder of Maine's Windjammer tourism industry.
 His company is still in business today and two of his ships still sail out of Camden.

 To learn more about Captain Frank Swift, please click the link below.